Gastroenterologists in Manchester, New Hampshire

 Call your doctor immediately if you have any of the following problems after your upper endoscopy:

-- Belly pain that is much worse than gas pain or cramps
+- Belly pain that is worse than gas pain or cramps

 - Fever